Auguste Burdeau: French policy on Algeria

-The budget report presented to the Chamber of Deputies on 4 December 1891 by Auguste Burdeau was one of the major events in French discussion of Algeria.
-He, during his two hours speech, provided a more general analysis of French policy in Algeria.
+The budget report presented to the Chamber of Deputies on 4 December 1891 by Auguste Burdeau was one of the major events in French policy discussions on Algeria.
+During his two-hour speech, he provided a more general analysis of French policy in Algeria.
 He feared bringing colonial subjects into contact with imperial culture and refused to allow them full participation in that culture.
-Burdeau's examination of problems of the indigenous people into French nation shaped the French’s policy on Algeria.
+Burdeau's examination of problems of indigenous people within French nation helped to shape French policy on Algeria.